 0:00

-Diary of a Successful Substack Post
+What Makes a Successful Substack Post?

 a deep dive into one of my most popular posts, and an analysis of why it resonated with readers

-How do you write a Substack post that resonates with readers and draws new subscribers to your Substack?
-In this video, I share one of my most successful Substack posts, along with insights into how and why it gained traction.
 By “success,” I mean organic reader engagement, not views.
 Views are meaningless without engagement.
 Engagement is a measure of how many people commented on a post, shared it, and subscribed after reading it.
 Although likes do matter for the Substack algorithm, as a writer, I am far more enthusiastic about comments.
 It’s easy for readers to “like” a post without really reading it.
 Comments are more meaningful because they indicate that readers have spent time thinking about what you have to say and they want to be part of the conversation.

-This post is for subscribers in the Founding Member plan
+This post is for paid subscribers